bemit/satellite-app/docs/satellite-events.md

 ## SystemLaunchEvent

-Originates from [orbiter/satellite](https://github.com/bemit/satellite) and is used to add logic peaces able to handle the initial run.
+Originates from [orbiter/satellite](https://github.com/bemit/satellite) and is used to add logic pieces able to handle the initial run.

 It is useful for e.g. adding the console and route feature or general setup tasks.